deekayen/aidstoscoutmastership/manuscript/introductory.md

 Its strongest appeal is through Nature Study and Woodcraft.
 It deals with the individual, not with the Company.
 It raises intellectual as well as purely physical or purely moral qualities.

-At first it used to aim for these ends - now by experience we know that, where properly handled, it gains them.
+At first it used to aim for these ends—now by experience we know that, where properly handled, it gains them.

 ## Cadets, Scouts, and Guides